Sandwip Island: Description

-Sandwip is located in the north-east of the Bay of Bengal, near the port city of Chittagong.
+Sandwip (সন্দ্বীপ) is located in the north-east of the Bay of Bengal, near the port city of Chittagong.
 It is close to the mouth of the Meghna River in the Bay of Bengal and is separated from the Chittagong coast by Sandwip Channel.
 It has a population of 292,773.
 There are fifteen wards, 62 mahallas and 34 villages on Sandwip Island.
 The island is 50 km long and 5–15 km wide.
 The island is bounded by Companiganj on the north; the Bay of Bengal on the south; Sitakunda, Mirsharai, and Sandwip Channel on the east; and the Noakhali Sadar, Hatiya and Meghna estuaries; on the west.